-4.3 Are there any local regulatory requirements which apply to investing in particular investments (e.g. derivatives or loans)?
+4.3 Are there any local regulatory requirements that apply to investing in particular investments (e.g. derivatives or loans)?

-As a matter of principle, the investment in derivatives by AIF is generally limited to risk management purposes, save for specific cases where they may be used of leveraging purposes and if that is specified in the AIF's constitutional documents.
+As a matter of principle, the investment in derivatives by an AIF is generally limited to risk management purposes, save for specific cases where they may be used for leveraging purposes and if that is specified in the AIF's constitutional documents.

-Loans originating from AIFs are not allowed in general terms under Portuguese law.
-Nevertheless, a recent amendment to the Venture Capital Law created a new type of AIF, the loan originating fund, which may extend loans, subject to the limitations established in CMVM Regulation no. 3/2015, as amended; namely, it cannot extend credit to natural persons or credit institutions and the maturity of the loans shall not exceed the maturity of the AIF.
+Loan origination from AIFs that do not hold or intend to hold an equity stake in the borrower is not allowed under Portuguese law.
+Nevertheless, AIFs that qualify as "loan funds" may extend loans, subject to the limitations established in the CMVM Regulation; namely, loan funds cannot extend credit to natural persons or credit institutions and the maturity of the loans shall not exceed the maturity of the AIF.